Killing of Sayed Faisal

-The Shooting of Sayed Faisal was a 2023 police shooting in Cambridge, Massachusetts, United States.
-On January 4, 2023, Sayed Faisel, a 20-year-old Bangladeshi American student at the University of Massachusetts Boston, was shot and killed by Cambridge Police Department officer Liam McMahon.
-Cambridge police had responded to a report alleging that Faisel had jumped out of an apartment window with a knife.
+The killing of Sayed Faisal was a 2023 police shooting in Cambridge, Massachusetts, United States.
+On January 4, 2023, Sayed Faisal, a 20-year-old Bangladeshi American student at the University of Massachusetts Boston, was shot and killed by Cambridge Police Department officer Liam McMahon.
+Cambridge police had responded to a report alleging that Faisal had jumped out of an apartment window with a knife.

 Events

 Police version

 Police allege that after a foot chase, Faisal moved towards officers with a knife.
-After one officer-Robert Colbert-shot Faisel with a sponge round that didn't stop him, McMahon shot him.
+After one officer–Robert Colbert–shot Faisal with a sponge round that didn't stop him, McMahon shot him.

 Backlash

-The Cambridge Police Department was criticized by counter-protesters for the killing as an alleged act of police brutality, Islamophobia and racism.
-Counter-protesters and Faisel's family also called the explanation given by police into question, calling for more transparency and police reformation.
+The Cambridge Police Department was criticized by counter-protesters for the killing as an alleged act of police brutality.
+Counter-protesters and Faisal's family also called the explanation given by police into question, calling for more transparency and police reformation.

 Legal case

-On October 5, 2023, a Massachusetts judge ruled that the Cambridge police officer who shot Faisel would not be prosecuted and that the shooting was justified.
+On October 5, 2023, a Massachusetts judge ruled that the Cambridge police officer who shot Faisal would not be prosecuted and that the shooting was justified.